Yrgarcia/EMSSG/README.md

   `pip2 install -r requirements_2.7.txt`

-There is a small excerpt of the English-Spanish Europarl corpus available for testing, but if you want to use the full [Europarl corpus](http://www.statmt.org/europarl/) for either Spanish, Finnish, German or Polish, download and unzip it and place it in the corresponding language pair folder.
+There is a small excerpt of the English-Spanish Europarl corpus available for testing, but if you want to use the full [Europarl corpus](http://www.statmt.org/europarl/) for either Spanish, Finnish, German or Polish, download and unzip it and place it in the corresponding language pair folder located in `Preprocessing`.
 For English-Spanish that is `/Preprocessing/es_en/`.

 Download and unzip the [TreeTagger package](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for your system inside the EMSSG folder.
 If you placed it somewhere else you need to specify its relative path in `config.json`, otherwise you don't need to change the path.